Philip Seccombe is the Police and Crime Commissioner; his key responsibilities are as follows:

 Not all staff are employed full time and therefore actual salaries paid will be pro-rata in some cases.

-*Staff at Grades K and N are shared with the Office of the Police and Crime Commissioner for West Mercia, which meets half of the salary costs for these posts.
+*Staff at Grades K and N are shared with the Office of the Police and Crime Commissioner for West Mercia.
+Salary costs are met on a 69% – 31% split for Grade K posts (with Warwickshire bearing the smaller portion) and on a 50% – 50% split for the Grade N post.

 This is the ratio between the highest paid salary and the median average salary of the whole workforce.
 This has been calculated on actual salaries and includes the senior employee salary.